SapitoSucio/froggo-guides/docs/script_commands.md

 default mode is `aggressive`, `assists`, `can move`, `can attack`.

 Flag can be either `zero` or `one` currently.
-If zero, the clone is a normal monster that'll target players, if one, it is considered a summoned monster, and as such, it'll target other monsters.
+If zero, the clone is a normal monster that`ll target players, if one, it is considered a summoned monster, and as such, it`ll target other monsters.
 Defaults to zero.

 The duration specifies how long the clone will live before it is auto-removed.